A Quick Guide to Reverse Logistics in the Supply Chain

 - Product Return Condition – Finally, it’s important to track the condition of your returns.
 If products are regularly returned in like-new condition, that’s a far cry from products that come back looking like they’ve been used for weeks and then brought back.
 Try to pinpoint the reason for returns if possible – if a specific part is typically broken, this might be something to address with the manufacturer.

 Blue Ridge is on your side when you’re looking to understand and predict any part of your supply chain better.
-We offer demand planning software for a more resilient supply chain, which can help you weather the storms created by reverse logistics by boosting your profits and helping you make informed decisions about planning and pricing.
-If you’d like to learn more about how we can help you master the reverse logistics, request a demo today!
+We offer demand planning software for a more resilient supply chain, which can help you weather the storm by boosting your profits and helping you make informed decisions about planning and pricing.
+If you’d like to learn more about Blue Ridge, request a demo today!